google/WebFundamentals/src/content/en/updates/2018/05/first-input-delay.md

 mobile users.

-Unfortunately, many analytics tools do not support reporting on data at specific quantiles without custom configuration and manually processing/analyzing the data yourself.
+Unfortunately, many analytics tools do not support reporting on data at specific quantiles without custom configuration and manual data processing/analysis.

-For example, it's possible to report on specific quantities in Google Analytics, but it takes a little extra work.
+For example, it's possible to report on specific quantiles in Google Analytics, but it takes a little extra work.
 In my article [The Google Analytics Setup I Use on Every Site I Build]( https://philipwalton.com/articles/the-google-analytics-setup-i-use-on-every-site-i-build/),